-Feodosia, the Black Sea resort town in Ukraine’s Russian-dominated Crimean Peninsula, is usually a peaceful place — far from the political power in Kiev, and far from worries for the tourists who stroll its promenades and laze under sun tents on its beaches.
+Feodosia, the Black Sea resort town in Ukraine’s Russian-dominated Crimean Peninsula, is usually a peaceful place — far from the political power in Kyiv, and far from worries for the tourists who stroll its promenades and laze under sun tents on its beaches.

 For Lt.
 Colonel Tom Doman, Feodosia was a shitshow from the minute his detachment of 113 reserve Marines and sailors arrived there in the dark on the morning of May 27, 2006.

 “We had rocks thrown at us.
 Rocks hit Marines.
 Buses were rocked back and forth.
 We were just trying to get to our base,” Doman, the Marines’ executive officer, told me and my colleagues last year.

 The Marines had been sent in as an advance party for an upcoming NATO military exercise, part of a blossoming in relations between Ukraine and the United States.
 In addition to constructing facilities for the exercise, the Marines were coming prepared to do some civil affairs work for the local population.
 “Ukraine wanted to come into NATO.
 We were trying to build our relations,” Doman said.
 “It was a total surprise we would get that.”

 For weeks, pinned in by “thousands” of protesters with loud music, rocks, and ineffective gas bombs — many were “pro-Russian communists,” Doman said — the Marines hunkered down in a local sanitorium.
 And waited.
 They couldn’t reach their supply ship at the port; they couldn’t reach their base.